Introduction: Smart Phone Bag - Take 3!

 I decided to design a bag to hold my phone (with enough room for keys and credit cards if I was going out for a walk).
 It was a learning process, and I ended up making 3 bags, gaining valuable experience from each one.

 In this instructable, I share my tips for making professional looking bags, which can be used for your phone, or anything else you want!
-If you like this instructable, please vote for it.

 Being a thrifty soul, my first idea was to make the bag using leftover scraps from 2 recent upholstery projects.